ejp-rd-vp/ERN-common-data-elements/README.md

 * [Disability](docs/disability.md) - describes disability score of a subject

 ## Acknowledgement
-This work is funded [European Joint Programme on Rare Diseases (EJP RD)](https://www.ejprarediseases.org/)
+This work is funded by [European Joint Programme on Rare Diseases (EJP RD)](https://www.ejprarediseases.org/)